Cacsjep/mscp/docs/plugins/smart-client/flexview.md

 Practical consequences:

 - The view's name and parent folder are preserved, but its **internal `ObjectId` changes** on every save.
-Any external reference that pins the view by ID — favorites, shortcut URIs, scripts — will need to be updated.
+Any external reference that pins the view by ID (favorites, shortcut URIs, scripts) will need to be updated.
 - Only **built-in view items** are restored: Camera, Empty, Hotspot, Carousel, Matrix, HTML.
 Custom MIP plug-in view items in slots are not currently re-attached.
 - Slot-level state Smart Client computes lazily (last-selected stream, runtime overlays) is not part of the snapshot.

-The `Save` button is a no-op when no edits have been made since the view was loaded — this avoids unnecessary view recreation.
+The `Save` button is a no-op when no edits have been made since the view was loaded; this avoids unnecessary view recreation.
 The dirty flag is reset after `New`, after a successful save, and when an existing view is loaded.

 ## Controls